pchemguy/SQLiteExtensionTemplate/README.md

 ## Dual Built-In / Loadable Extension Registration

-The `alphabet` extension uses one internal registration routine and two thin entry points so that the same implementation can be built either:
+The `alphabet` extension uses one internal registration routine and two thin entry points (defined at the very end of the main source module "alphabet.c") so that the same implementation can be built either:

 * directly into SQLite and registered as a built-in/auto-extension; or
 * as a conventional loadable SQLite extension.